kreier/quartz/content/Projects/Treehouse in Hofkoh.md

-This treehouse project started with an idea from my neighbor.
+This treehouse project started with an idea from my neighbour.

 ## 2012 Idea